 Phonemes are the basic vocal gestures of a language, recycled to create all of its words.
 The English language has about 42 distinct phonemes.
-All the spoken words are constructed from these 42 interchangeable movements of our mouth.
+All the spoken words are constructed from these 42 interchangeable movements of our mouths.

 A phoneme has no specific meaning or purpose; however, it makes words sound different or change their meaning.

-Benefits of learning phonemes:
+Benefits of Learning Phonemes:

 - It helps children to excel in reading

 - It helps children to be imaginative and empathetic